ilbers/isar/RECIPE-API-CHANGELOG.md

 Changes in v0.8
 ---------------

+### `apt://` SRC_URIs where added and briefly changed their version picking way

+Recipes that use SRC_URIs with `apt://` and choose a version with `=` had a partial matching feature for a short time between 0.7 and 0.8.
+In 0.8 the version has to be the exact upsteam match.
+It is probably best to not specify a version if you can.

 ### `isar-image.bbclass` class will be deprecated in future version of isar

 The content of `isar-image.bbclass` was moved to the `image.bbclass` file.